version 2/11 (this syllabus is tentative, and may change, please refresh your browser for updates)

-Absences are bad for your grade for many reasons: you get 10 points for just sitting in a chair, we occasionally have in-class quizzes which are usually worth up to 20 points, I announce extra credit opportunities, and I give tips on how to deal with class assignments.
-I don't need to hear your excuse if you miss a class, but if you're missing a lot of classes, or constantly coming in late or leaving early, I would like to know what's going on, so we can look for solutions, and make sure you complete the class.
+Absences are bad for your grade for many reasons: you get 10 points for just sitting in a chair, we occasionally have in-class quizzes which are usually worth 20 points, I announce extra credit opportunities, and I give tips on how to deal with class assignments.
+I don't need doctor's notes or to hear your specific excuse if you miss a class, but if you're missing a lot of classes, or constantly coming in late or leaving early, I would like to know what's going on, so we can look for solutions, and make sure you pass the class.

 Critical reviews are a basic research tool for almost all sciences.
-I want you to practice extracting hypotheses, methods, and data from research articles and evaluating their reliability and verifiabilty, so you can better apply these concepts to your own original research, your Project in this class.
+I want you to practice extracting hypotheses, methods, and data from research articles and evaluating their reliability and verifiabilty, so you can better apply these concepts to your own original research (your Project in this class).
 Your textbook contains references to scientific articles related to the topics being discussed in that section, and more recent articles are available from the library, and online.
-You will choose at least one article to review from each of these 5 learning modules:
+You should choose at least one article to review from each of these 5 learning modules:

 I will pass out Critical Review Worksheets to help you organize the information.
-You will turn them in by the fourth week, so I can make sure you are on track.
+I expect you to either present a critical review or turn in a critical review worksheet by the fourth week, so I can make sure you are on track.